Belle II administration

 - KEK computing account: After you receive confirmation of your user registration, you can apply for access to the KEK computing system.
 Fill in the system registration form and the user account registration form following these instructions: sample for the system registration and the user account .
 Email the completed forms to Takanori HARA (takanori.hara AT kek.jp).
 If necessary, he may ask you further questions.

-- Grid certificate / VO membership: The standard registration procedure for DESY credentials (next step) requires that you have a Grid certificate registered at the belle virtual organization.
+- Grid certificate / VO membership: The standard registration procedure for DESY credentials (next step) requires that you have a Grid certificate issued via your home institute and registered at the belle virtual organization.
 Instructions are here.
 Note that you need to have completed KEK registration before you can register with the belle virtual organization.
 Short term members of Belle II, such as summer students, do not require a grid certificate.

 - Login to the Belle II collaborative services: You need credentials (account/password) to access the Belle II collaborative services (hosted at DESY), such as the internal wiki, document server, issue tracker and code repository.
 Here are instructions on how to register.